MAKE AN APPOINTMENT

 Platelet Rich Plasma or PRP is a groundbreaking innovation in regenerative medicine.
 The treatment uses the patient’s own (autologous) blood, drawn and separated to create a concentrate extremely rich in platelets, which is then injected into a treated area of the body to trigger or accelerate the body’s own healing and regenerative response.

-PRP injections are used in sports medicine in the treatment of injuries of ligament, tendon, muscle and joint.
-While traditional therapies do not address the problem of the naturally poor healing properties of connective tissue and do not stimulate muscle recovery, and in some cases can even cause serious adverse effects, PRP injections stimulate and enhance the body’s natural healing processes and can shorten healing time.
+PRP injections are used in sports medicine in the treatment of injuries to ligaments, tendons, muscles, and joints.
+While traditional therapies do not address the problem of the naturally poor healing properties of connective tissue and do not stimulate muscle recovery, and in some cases can cause serious adverse effects, PRP injections stimulate and enhance the body’s natural healing processes and can shorten healing time.
 Since the PRP treatment uses the patient’s own blood which neither can be rejected by the body nor cause harm to it, there are no adverse effects of PRP.

 Doctor, can acupuncture help my condition?

 The best answer will come from an experienced practitioner.
-The practitioner, based on your medical history, condition, and what other treatments you have been or are receiving, can best help you decide whether acupuncture is suitable by itself or in combination.
-If your treatment, according to a American diagnosis with options, is not resolving the problem, is quite expensive, or has significant side effects/hassles associated with it, then clearly acupuncture is worth a try.
-For example, it is ridiculous to treat someones dizziness with acupuncture if what they need is to have excessive wax cleaned out from their ear canals.
-On the other hand, if one is having difficulty controlling or improving one’s back pain with American treatments, a trial of acupuncture makes utmost sense.
-In these cases, acupuncture may be an excellent complement to routine care, often minimizing or altogether eliminating the need for medications, releasing the patient from continuous exacerbation-remission cycle.
+Based on your medical history, condition, and treatments you have been or are receiving, the practitioner can help you decide whether acupuncture is suitable by itself or in combination.
+If your treatment, according to Western diagnosis, is not resolving the problem, is expensive, or causes significant side effects, acupuncture is worth a try.
+For example, it is ridiculous to treat someone’s dizziness with acupuncture when all they need is to have excessive wax removed from their ear canals.
+On the other hand, if one is having difficulty controlling or improving one’s back pain with standard treatments, a trial of acupuncture makes the utmost sense.
+In these cases, acupuncture may be an excellent complement to routine care, often minimizing or eliminating the need for medications, releasing the patient from a continuous cycle of exacerbation and remission.

 Nerve Conduction Testing

-Nerve conduction testing is used to evaluate the function of the motor and sensory nerves in the human body.
-It helps determine blocks, dysfunctions or damage that may contribute to pain, numbness, tingling, burning, weakness of the arms or legs, or when there is a concern about a possible neurologic injury or disorder.
+Nerve conduction testing is a medical diagnostic test commonly used to evaluate the function of the motor and sensory nerves in the human body.
+It helps determine blocks, dysfunctions, or damage that may contribute to pain, numbness, tingling, burning, or weakness of the arms or legs, or when there is a concern about a possible neurologic injury or disorder.